YonghengZou/Optimization-for-Machine-Learning/README.md

 All the optimization methods are implemented by MATLAB.

-If you find any problems, please email yonghengzou@uvic.ca.
+If you find any problem, please email yonghengzou@uvic.ca.